 Do you see pain points in your foundation’s daily operations?
 Are these challenges taking a lot of time to work around?
 Are agonizing problems such as slowness in gift confirmation or grant payment turnaround leading to unfulfilled promises to your community?

-Community foundations are using our twelve-hour virtual workshop to solve their pain points.
+Community foundations are using our nine-hour virtual workshop to solve their pain points.
 Foundation employees who have participated in this deep-dive workshop have resolved their ongoing challenges through the following ways—and others:

 • Improved scholarship processes and practices in order to meet community needs with less labor.